rindlerb/rindlerb/README.md

 - 👋 Hi, I’m @rindlerb
-- 👀 I’m interested in copmpuiter science
+- 👀 I’m interested in computer science
 - 🌱 I’m currently learning life
 - 💞️ I’m looking to collaborate on living
 - 📫 How to reach me ether